 Data Protection Officer

 ICAI has appointed a Data Protection Officer to ensure compliance with legislation and this privacy notice.
-Give our size, this officer works for our sponsoring department, the Department for International Development.
+Given our size, this officer works for our sponsoring department, the Foreign, Commonwealth and Development Office (FCDO).

 Changes to this privacy notice

 Please be aware that this privacy notice can be updated at any time.